Richard5277/React_Resource/README.md

 ## Content List

+### Redux
+A react state management tool based on the logic of Redux but also extended to Hooks.

 ### XState
-A react state management tool based on the logic of Redux but also extended to Hooks.\
+A react state management tool based on the logic of Redux but also extended to Hooks.

 ### Custom Hook
 Building your own Hooks lets you extract component logic into reusable functions.